Archbishop's Palace, Maidstone: Present day

-Today the palace is managed by Kent County Council and primarily used as a register office.
+The palace has been managed by Kent County Council and primarily used as a register office.
 It is only open to the public on regular "Heritage Days".
+There have been plans to use the building as a wine bar or hotel.
+As of October 2023, new tenants are being sought for the building.

 The Kent Garden's Trust tends the Apothecary's Garden which is open to the public between May and August on Wednesday afternoons only.

 Buildings

 The E-shaped palace building is located on the east bank of the River Medway close to its meeting with the River Len.
 The two-storey central section is constructed of ashlar stonework with a main entrance through a central projecting porch in the north-east façade.
 Timber framed wings are at each side.
 The roof is clay tiled and two projecting stone-built dormer windows at attic level on the entrance façade are capped with finials.
 The south-west façade has windows in a variety of sizes, many stone-framed, and includes a large corbelled and three-tiered and oriel window.

 Close to the palace on the south side is the dungeon, a 14th-century stone building with small windows and an early Norman undercroft.
-To the north-east of the palace, adjacent to Mill Street and the River Len is the 13th and 14th century gatehouse, a two-storey building constructed of roughly-coursed rubble and timber framing on the east end.
+To the north-east of the palace, adjacent to Mill Street and the River Len is the 13th and 14th century gatehouse, a two-storey building constructed of roughly coursed rubble and timber framing on the east end.
 The roof is tiled and a garderobe projects on the north side.

 The palace is a Grade I listed building, the dungeon is listed Grade II*, and the gatehouse is listed Grade II and a scheduled monument.
 The buildings are surrounded by walls which are Grade II listed.
 The Dungeon is on the Historic England Heritage at Risk Register.